apache/iotdb/client-py/readme.md

 ## test file

-You can use `client-py/src/SessionTest.py` to test python session, if all test has been passed, it will return 0 Otherwise it will return 1.
-You can use print message to locate failed operations and the reason of them
+You can use `client-py/src/SessionTest.py` to test python session, if the test has been passed, it will return 0.
+Otherwise it will return 1.
+You can use the printed message to locate failed operations and the reason of them.

-Notice: you should start IoTDB server firstly and then run the test
+Notice: you should start IoTDB server firstly and then run the test.